GioF71/tidal-connect/README.md

 ### Clone the repository

 You need to clone the repository.
-Make sure that `git` is installed using the following command on debian/ubuntu and derived distributions (again, this includes Raspberry Pi OS, DietPi, Moode Audio, Volumio):
+Make sure that `git` is installed using the following command on debian and derived distributions (again, this includes Raspberry Pi OS, DietPi, Moode Audio, Volumio):

 ```
 sudo apt update